 Kayaking in Halong Bay is Unforgettable

-Also included on nearly every Halong Bay cruise itinerary is the chance to go kayaking and swimming in the bay.
+Also included on nearly every overnight Halong Bay itinerary is the chance to go kayaking and swimming in the bay.
 And here’s where I admit something sort of embarrassing – prior to our cruise, I had never been kayaking.
 Not even once.
 But in a way, I’m sort of thrilled I made it 32 years without ever touching a paddle because now I can say my first time kayaking was in Halong Bay.
 How cool is that?

 Regardless of how many times you’ve kayaked before, kayaking amidst the outstanding scenery of Halong Bay will be an unforgettable experience.
 On our cruise, guided kayaking tours weren’t available, but we were given all the equipment needed and pointed in the direction of the prettiest scenery before being sent on our way.